 When objects are discovered forming some new class, initially there may be too few observed to lend any statistical significance to counts of subsets with various characteristics, but as the discovery of more such objects takes place, a point may be reached when it is said that demographics of the object type is of use.

-The term demographics is borrowed from the statistical study of human populations, e.g., through a census, and phrases such as demographics of astronomy have been used concerning population statistics of people working in the field.
+The term demographics is borrowed from the statistical study of human populations, such as through data from a country's census, and the term has also been used regarding astronomy in this more-original sense; the phrase demographics of astronomy has been used for population statistics of people working in the field.